Asgar-Fataymamode/Heart-Attack-Prediction/Report.md

 PCA on numeric features fails to yield a clear linear separation between classes, reinforcing the notion that the relationship between these features and heart disease likelihood may be intricate and not easily captured in a low-dimensional linear subspace.

 **EDA Conclusion:**
 No single factor dominates in predicting heart disease.
 Both continuous and categorical features provide subtle hints.
-The complexity suggests that machine learning models must leverage the entire feature set holistically.
+The complexity suggests that machine learning models must leverage the entire feature set.

 ## Models and Methods